Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

     * Consider at least one nominal and one edge case.
     * What is the expected output for the given input?
     * You can use the examples provided in the prompt, or other examples.
-2. Write unit tests for `kth_missing_positive_number` for the nominal and edge cases you identified in the first step.
+2. Write unit tests for `find_missing_positive_number` for the nominal and edge cases you identified in the first step.

 *Note: Click the **Run Tests** button to save your tests for instructor feedback.
 No real tests are actually run again your unit tests.*